Philip Barton: Career

 In December 2021, he admitted failing to show leadership after he began a three-week holiday two days before the Foreign Office internally accepted Kabul was about to fall to the Taliban.
 Sir Philip remained on holiday until 28 August.
 During questioning by the Foreign Affairs Select Committee, he admitted this was a mistake.

 In January 2024, he was criticised by the Chair of the Foreign Affairs Select Committee, Alicia Kearns, for being reticent to agree that Israel has a duty under international law to not block water access to Gaza.

-In November 2024 Barton stated he will resign January 2025.
-Sir Philip became permanent secretary in 2020 but will leave before the full five-year terms achieved by his two predecessors.
-He was replaced by Sir Oliver Robinns.
+In November 2024 Barton stated he would resign in January 2025.
+Sir Philip became permanent secretary in 2020 but left eight months before the full five-year terms achieved by his two predecessors.
+When asked to explain his reasons for leaving early, during evidence to the Foreign Affairs Select Committee’s session on the appointment of Lord Mandelson as UK ambassador to the US, he said:I will be honest and open with you, and I am no longer a civil servant: it was not my choice to leave at that point, Chair, and I would have preferred to see out my tenure.
+But after what I think was a very successful transition to the Labour team in the FCDO, David Lammy wanted to make a change, and told me that and that he wanted somebody who would lead the Department over the years ahead and carry out a major transformation programme, so I agreed to leave.He was replaced by Sir Oliver Robbins.
+Prior to leaving, Barton had objected to the appointment of Peter Mandelson to be UK ambassador to the USA, the issue which also led to the dismissal of Robbins in April 2026.